 udm.Version CI.
 When you import a deployment package (DAR file), checklist properties can be initially set to

 true, depending on their values in the package manifest file.

-XL Deploy can verify checklist properties on imported and apply the these validations upon deployment.
+Deploy can verify checklist properties on imported and apply the these validations upon deployment.

 In the hidden property

 <type-modification type="udm.Application"> <property name="verifyChecklistPermissionsOnCreate" kind="boolean" hidden="false" required="false" description="If true, permissions for changing checklist requirements will be checked on import"/> </type-modification>

 You can control the behavior by setting the value to

 false on the application in the repository.